 The post-employment benefit liability included in the balance sheet as a long-term liability is as follows:

 The Authority sponsors and funds a pension plan for its employees, which has defined benefit and defined contribution components.

 Under the defined contribution plan, the Authority pays fixed contributions into an independent entity to match certain employee contributions.
 The Authority has no legal or constructive obligation to pay further contributions after its payment of the fixed contribution.

-The defined benefit plan includes employees who were employees of the Authority on the date of transfer, including former Transport Canada employees, the majority of whom transferred their vested benefits from the Public Service Superannuation Plan to the Authority’s pension plan.
+The defined benefit plan includes employees who were employees of the Authority on the date of transfer of the responsibility for the management, operation and development of the Ottawa Macdonald-Cartier International Airport from Transport Canada on January 31, 1997 (see Note 1), including former Transport Canada employees, the majority of whom transferred their vested benefits from the Public Service Superannuation Plan to the Authority’s pension plan.
 Pension benefits payable under the defined benefit component of the plan are based on members’ years of service and the average of the best six years’ consecutive earnings near retirement up to the maximums allowed by law.
-Benefits are indexed annually to reflect the increase in the consumer price index to a maximum of 8% in any one year.
+Benefits are indexed annually to reflect the increase in the consumer price index to a maximum of 8.0% in any one year.

 Pension plan costs are charged to operations as services are rendered based on an actuarial valuation of the obligation.

 In addition to pension plan benefits, the Authority provides other post-employment and retirement benefits to its employees including health care insurance and lump sum payments upon retirement or termination of employment.
 The Authority accrues the cost of these future benefits as employees render their services based on an actuarial valuation.
 This plan is not funded.